it-projects-llc/website-addons/website_event_attendee_fields/README.rst

 |badge1| |badge2| |badge3|

-By default ``website_event`` module asks only three fields to fill about attendees (name, email, phone).
+By default ``website_event`` module asks only three fields to fill about attendees info: name, email, phone.
 This module allows to customize any set of fields.

 Also,

--  if total bootstrap width of field columns is more that 12

-   -  hides Header at Attendee form
-   -  shows field name above each input

 -  If user is authenticated: